abnermtj/Cheruton/README.md

 # Cheruton
-A game made for NUS Orbital 2020 Godot 3.2.1 by Team GingerBreadmen
+A game made for NUS Orbital 2020 Godot 3.2.1 by Team GingerBreadmen.
+Apollo (Honorable mention).

 Go on an adventure in the land of Cheruton!
-An handcrafted pixel art world where you meet new friends and fight your way past dangerous enemies.
+An handcrafted pixel art world where you meet new friends and fight dangerous enemies.
 Visit towns, explore dungeons and upgrade your items as beautiful chiptunes play in the background.

 <p align = "center">
     <img src="https://i.ibb.co/WWmX4VQ/UI-Main-Menu.gif" alt="Cheruton TitleScreen">